change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 ## `DataFrame` Attributes and Arithmetic

 Once you have loaded one or more `DataFrames`, you may want to investigate various aspects of the data.
-This could be by looking at the shape (number of rows and columns) of the `DataFrame` or the mean of a single column.
+This could be done by looking at the shape (number of rows and columns) of the `DataFrame` or the mean of a single column.
 This could also involve computing arithmetic operations across columns (i.e. `Series`).
 The following module focuses on these two concepts and will help you better understand how you can analyze the data you have loaded into Pandas.

 ### `DataFrame` Attributes